Whevalmeze/firebaseui-web/README.md

 <td>
   A boolean which determines whether to immediately redirect to the provider's site or instead show the default 'Sign in with Provider' button when there is only a single federated provider in <code>signInOptions</code>.
-In order for this option to take effect, the <code>signInOptions</code> must only hold a single federated provider (like 'google.com') and signInFlow must be set to 'redirect'.
+For this option to take effect, the <code>signInOptions</code> must only hold a single federated provider (like 'google.com') and signInFlow must be set to 'redirect'.